Matilde Landeta

-Matilde Soto Landeta (September 20, 1910 – January 26, 1999) was a Mexican filmmaker and screenwriter, the first female to serve in those roles during the Golden Age of Mexican cinema.
+Matilde Soto Landeta (20 September 1913 – 26 January 1999) was a Mexican filmmaker and screenwriter, the first woman to serve in those roles during the Golden Age of Mexican cinema (1936-1956).
 Her films focused on the portrayal of strong, realistic female protagonists in a patriarchal world.

 Early life

-Landeta was born in Mexico City to a wealthy family, the daughter of Gregorio Soto Conde and Matilde Landeta Dávalos.
-After the passing of her mother when she was three years of age, Landeta moved to San Luis, Potosí where she was raised by her aunt and grandmother.
+Landeta was born on 20 September 1913 in Mexico City to a wealthy family, the daughter of Gregorio Soto Conde and Matilde Landeta Dávalos.
+After the death of her mother when she was three years of age, Landeta moved to San Luis, Potosí, where she was raised by her aunt and grandmother.
 She then moved back to Mexico City where she continued her studies in a monastery for Dominican mothers.
 Her love for film was born when she watched the film Old San Francisco during a trip to the United States.

 Growing up in San Luis, she would play theater with her brother and friends, going so far as to hitting the other children if they didn't memorize their lines.
 Born with the soul of a director, she knew that once she embarked on her film making career, she would direct.

 During the Mexican Revolution, when she was about six years old, she witnessed a group of women and children scavenging for rice that had fallen on its way to her grandmother's estate.
-Having seen this, Landeta begged for her grandmother to feed the poor some of their stored rice and lead her to realizing the social class differences in Mexico.
+Having seen this, Landeta begged for her grandmother to feed the poor some of their stored rice.
+This led her to realizing the social class differences in Mexico.
 This experience left a huge impression on her and grew up aligning herself, and her films, toward the "Left."
 Her goal was to show the poverty happening in her country.